 Thursdays, 6:30pm – 9:00pm.
 Universal Compassion: Inspiring Solutions for Difficult Times.
-Fall Semester Starts August 20.
+Spring Semester Starts Thursday January 7.

 These classes will be livestreamed on Zoom.